Questfall/docs/quest-mining/moderation/first-quest-review.md

 # First Quest Review

 Author Feed quests can launch immediately.
-A new version of an Action or Screenshot quest starts with one stronger completion review.
+New [Action quest](../creation/action-quests.md) materials start with one stronger completion review.
 Other submissions are saved and wait for that review to finish.
 Available first reviews take priority over ordinary moderation; older first reviews are offered first.

-For Screenshot, the first submission eligible for manual review starts this case.
-Action keeps its Witness stage: the first submission that passes Witness starts the first review instead of ordinary Judge.
+For current Action methods (screenshot, individual link, or confirmation only), the first submission eligible for manual review starts this case directly.
+Older separate Screenshot quests follow the same direct path.
+A legacy Action publication that requires both a link and screenshots keeps its Witness stage: the first submission that passes Witness starts the first review instead of ordinary Judge.
 Its Witness reviewers cannot judge that same completion.
-Other Action submissions can finish Witness while they wait for Judge.
+Other legacy submissions can finish Witness while they wait for Judge.
 A shortage of independent moderators does not lower the requirements or approve anything automatically.

 ## Two steps, one decision